jiansongyang/scrapy-auto-translation-middleware/README.md

   ### translate

 Use this option to specify a **translator function**.
 If specified, it will override the middleware's `translate()` method.
 The translator function will be called when an item is being translated for a field.
+It takes the following arguments:

+    def translator